storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # And he was about to let her know, when suddenly.
 "Get out of my way", she said to him.

-is-mon lon wei begin bena zon da is-min, ba don la go is-min go "o wega dan iasin mi"
+is-mon lon wei begin bena zon da is-min, deso la, ba don la is-min go "o wega dan iasin mi"

 # "No", said sam, "YOU get out of my way"